 Consult the vets if necessary

-It's totally fine to call in professionals in the case you feel that the situation is out of control.
-Depending on the specific cases, the vets would offer medications, diet suggestions and so on to steadily lessen the aggression of the pets over times.
+It's totally fine to call in professionals in case you feel that the situation is out of control.
+Depending on the specific cases, the vets would offer medications, diet suggestions and so on to steadily lessen the aggression of the pets over time.

 Don't lose your patient

-Yes, it's painful to see you fluffy friend attack you, both literally and figuratively.
+Yes, it's painful to see your fluffy friend attack you, both literally and figuratively.
 Nonetheless, it's of utmost importance that you act rationally.
-Regardless of what happens, people need to avoid punishing the pets as that shall leave negative impressions which strains the relationship between humans and pets.
+Regardless of what happens, people need to avoid punishing the pets as that shall leave negative impressions that strain the relationship between humans and pets.

 Be mindful of suspicious signs